joziasmartini/collapse/README.md

 ### Running

-- There is to ways to run it:
+- Install `node` and `npm` (they are installed together)
-- Through terminal, run `node collapse.js`
+- Through terminal, enter in the cloned folder
-- Through browser, run `npm run dev` and access `game.html`
+- Run `npm run dev` and access `game.html`
+- With that, you are running in the browser! :)

 ### License